 “When guys started hopping things up, getting more horsepower and racing, a lot of that really came from the valley and Southern California,” Shine says.
 “That’s what makes my brain tick.”

-Shine continues to use Miller welders and protection in his own shop, including the Millermatic® 211 for MIG welding and the Syncrowave® 210 for TIG welding.
+Shine continues to use Miller equipment in his own shop, including the Millermatic® 211 and Syncrowave® 210.

 Full speed ahead

-Among the projects Shine has in the works is a reality TV show collaboration called Rockin’ Roadsters with ZZ Top front man Billy Gibbons, a longtime friend who shares Shine’s love of classic cars.
+Among the projects Shine has in the works is a reality TV show collaboration called Rockin’ Roadsters.
+It's a partnership with ZZ Top front man Billy Gibbons, a longtime friend who shares Shine’s love of classic cars.
 They aim to entertain and educate with their show.
-In the first episode, which aired on the Discovery Channel, the two rebuilt a 1984 El Camino in a funky custom lowrider style.
+In the first episode on Discovery Channel, the two rebuilt a 1984 El Camino in a funky custom lowrider style.

 “It looks like an Easter basket crossed with a fishing lure and a bass boat,” Shine says.
 “It’s all sparkle and just a lot of fun.”

 Another current project for Shine’s shop is a custom rebuild of a 1964 Oldsmobile Jetstar 1 to raise money for wounded U.S. veterans.
-The build is underwritten by John Beck from Progressive Building Services in Michigan.
+John Beck from Progressive Building Services in Michigan is underwriting the build.
 In addition, Shine’s friend and automotive designer Chip Foose has volunteered his services to the project.
 Shine and Foose have long talked about doing a project together, so to work together on such a unique build has been a great experience.